 Due to UC San Diego construction, parking has moved.
-Parking is FREE for La Jolla Playhouse patrons in the South Parking Structure (formerly known as Osler Parking Structure (at Gilman Drive and Osler Lane) when a UC San Diego parking pass is displayed.
-For The Garden, a parking attendant will provide a pass to display on your dashboard upon arrival from the Gilman Entrance.
+Parking is FREE for La Jolla Playhouse patrons in the South Parking Structure (formerly known as Osler Parking Structure (at Gilman Drive and Osler Lane) when a UCSD parking pass is displayed.
+A UC San Diego parking attendant will provide a pass to display on your dashboard upon arrival from the Gilman Entrance.
 Shuttles will run pre-and post-performance between Osler and the theatre, or enjoy a 0.30-mile walk on a paved sidewalk.

 Subscribers may exchange tickets to attend the same production on a different day.
 Please call Patron Services for the best availability.
 If at any time prior to your performance, you are not feeling well, are unable to meet our vaccination and/or mask policy, or feel uncomfortable attending, we are happy to assist you with a return or date exchange.
 Please contact Patron Services at (858) 550-1010 for further assistance.

 A few short weeks ago, the curtain closed on Bhangin’ It, our first new musical in over two years.
 I could not have envisioned a more enthusiastic response from audiences and press.
 Its joy and optimism were like a healing tonic – I think we all left feeling a little more effervescent after that closing number!